Tyler Ulis: Awards and honors

-He was selected to the 2014 McDonald's All-American Game on January 29 (along with fellow Chicagoans Okafor and Alexander as well as along with fellow Kentucky commits Karl-Anthony Towns, Trey Lyles, and Devin Booker).
-On March 10 he was one of 26 players selected for the April 18, 2014 Jordan Brand Classic again along with fellow Chicagoans Okafor and Alexander as well as along with fellow Kentucky commits Towns, Lyles, and Booker.
-He was named Associated Press Class 4A 1st team All-state with Alexander, Brunson, Okafor and Sean O'Mara.
+He was selected to the 2014 McDonald's All-American Game on January 29 (along with fellow Chicagoans Okafor and Alexander as well as along with fellow Kentucky commits Karl-Anthony Towns, Trey Lyles and Devin Booker).
+On March 10 he was one of 26 players selected for the April 18, 2014 Jordan Brand Classic again along with fellow Chicagoans Okafor and Alexander as well as along with fellow Kentucky commits Towns, Lyles and Booker.
+He was named Associated Press Class 4A 1st team all-state with Alexander, Brunson, Okafor and Sean O'Mara.
 Ulis finished third to Okafor and Alexander in the Illinois Mr. Basketball voting.
 He was the runner-up in both the skills competition and the three-point contest at the McDonald's All-American Game.
-He was a 2014 USA Today third team All-USA Boys Basketball Team selection.
+He was a 2014 USA Today third-team All-USA Boys Basketball Team selection.

 The decision by Andrew Harrison and Aaron Harrison on whether to enter the 2014 NBA draft would be the determining factor on whether Ulis became an immediate starter or not.
 Many thought Andrew would be Calipari's seventh consecutive point guard to declare for the NBA draft after his freshman season, but that Ulis would likely last much longer at Kentucky.
 On April 25, the Harrisons announced that they would be returning to Kentucky.

 College career

 Freshman season

 During the offseason, Ulis wore a walking boot on his right foot following a pick-up game injury for precautionary reasons.
-Ulis was also named to the 36-man 2014–15 Bob Cousy Award Preseason Watch List and the Wayman Tisdale Award Watch List.
+Ulis was also named to the 36-man 2014–15 Bob Cousy Award preseason watchlist and the Wayman Tisdale Award watchlist.
 Ulis quickly earned a reputation as a difference maker whose contributions may not be obvious in the statistics.
 On December 10, he was sidelined with an injury.
 Ulis posted a season-high 14 points on December 27 against Louisville in the Kentucky–Louisville rivalry game known as the Battle For The Bluegrass, earning the MVP of the game from the Bluegrass Sports Commission.
 On December 29, his effort was recognized with an SEC Freshman of the Week honor.
 Ulis did not start in any his 37 games played as a freshman, but averaged 23.8 minutes played.
 Following the season, he was named to the 8-man 2015 SEC All-Freshman Team.
-Kentucky went undefeated in its first 38 games before losing to Wisconsin in the Final Four of the 2015 NCAA Men's Division I Basketball Tournament.
+Kentucky went undefeated in its first 38 games before losing to Wisconsin in the Final Four of the 2015 NCAA men's Division I basketball tournament.
 Ulis led the team in assists per game.